 And you say, “Absolutely!
 We must.”
 But you have no intention of ever getting together with them and that’s as far as things go.

-It was the “old school friend” response I would get from senior leaders.
+It was this “old school friend” response I would get from senior leaders.
 They would say, “Yes, this is great, this is the right thing to do.
-I want to do this.”
+We must do this.”
 But that was as far as things would go and, from there on out, they were very quiet.